Custom Puzzle from a Photo: From Upload to Finished Jigsaw

 - Add a custom message (optional).
 Enter a name, date, or short dedication for the box lid.
 The message prints alongside the photo on the gift box, not on the puzzle itself.

 - Check out and confirm shipping.
-The cart shows realistic delivery dates for your address.
-Production takes 2 to 5 business days.
-Standard shipping adds 3 to 8 business days; express (UPS) adds 1 to 3.
+The cart surfaces the live delivery window for your address.
+Manufacturing takes 2 to 5 business days after checkout.
+Standard shipping is 2 to 8 business days.
+Express shipping is available at checkout for faster delivery.

 For occasion-specific timing (Christmas, Father's Day, anniversaries), see our Christmas guide and Father's Day guide for ordering deadlines.
 For piece-count-specific guidance, see our photo puzzle piece count guide.
 For photo selection rules (resolution, lighting, subject choice, cropping), see our how to choose the right photo guide; for preserving the finished puzzle, see our photo puzzle care and storage guide.